 Women’s camera bags #5.
 Nadine travel tote from Aide De Camp

 Seana from Swim the World Travel loves her Nadine travel tote, designed in Singapore by Aide De Camp.
 This is a very large travel camera bag, with a removable padded box and she uses it all the time during her travels.
 When planning to click a lots of photos, Seana can fit two cameras and a couple of lenses easily in this bag.
 However, when out and about with the kids, she prefers to travel light with the Nadine holding one camera, extra lens, a small laptop, purse, makeup and even swimming costumes and small towels (wow, this is a powerhorse!).
 The Nadine stands out for its toughness, water resistant canvas, it’s lightness and adaptability of the interior padded dividers, the configurations of which are easily changeable.
 The bag has zipped pockets inside and can be zipped all the way too which is great when traveling via public transportation and in busy places like airports.
 It also has a trolley sleeve so it fits over Seana’s wheeled suitcase which is so useful when travelling.
-The Nadine retails for USD $229 on Amazon but is well worth the price for its durability and multi-functionality.
+The Nadine is currently unavailable on Amazon but I have linked to several other options below.

 Women’s backpacks for travel photography #6.
 Acme Made Montgomery